 This Plan to End Homelessness provides the evidence-based policies and practical solutions that are needed to help ensure that homelessness becomes a thing of the past, so that everyone has access to the kind of safe and stable housing that is so vital to human dignity and society’s flourishing.”

 The Most Reverend and Right Honourable Justin Welby

 Archbishop of Canterbury

-"In the late 2000s we lived in a in a country where the numbers of human beings forced to sleep on the streets was in the hundreds.
+“In the late 2000s we lived in a country where the numbers of human beings forced to sleep on the streets was in the hundreds.
 It is shocking that in the last decade we have seen that progress reversed, to the tragic situation of thousands now sleep rough every night.
 This should be to our national shame.

 “I congratulate Crisis for seizing this important campaign and providing a solution to tackle all forms of homelessness, not only rough sleeping.
 Countless families are facing destitution and homelessness every minute and hour of the day.

 “The time is right for a new national and political effort to tackle all forms of homelessness.
 Action must be driven not only by government, but also by communities nationwide.